Animal-and-Food-Genomics-Group/comprehensive-atlas-of-numts-pig/README.md

 Repository including workflow and scripts for the manuscript
 "A comprehensive atlas of nuclear sequences of mitochondrial origin (NUMT) inserted into the pig genome"

+For information reach out to [Matteo Bolner](https://github.com/matteobolner) at matteo.bolner2@unibo.it

 ## Workflow description
 This workflow was built using Snakemake (https://snakemake.github.io/).
 The structure of the workflow is the following: